-11.1.
-The Trust complies with the requirements of Keeping Children Safe in Education 2016 and the LSCB by carrying out the required checks and verifying the applicant's identity, qualifications and work history.
-The
+- 11.1.
+The School complies with the requirements of Keeping Children Safe in Education 2019 and the LSCB by carrying out the required checks and verifying the applicant's identity, qualifications and work history.
+The Trust's Staff Recruitment Policy can be found on the Horizon Trust's Website. - 11.2.

-- School's Staff Safer Recruitment Policy is on the T-drive and if a copy is required this can be requested from reception. - 11.2.
 At least one member of each recruitment panel will have attended safer recruitment training. - 11.3.
-All Trust staff involved in early years settings and/or before or after school care for children under eight years old are made aware of the disqualification and disqualification by association legislation and their obligations to disclose relevant information to the Trust.
-An annual declaration is signed by all staff and collated by a key admin team and the SCR is updated linked to this. - 11.4.
-The Trust obtains written confirmation from supply agencies or third party organisations that agency staff or other individuals who may work in the Trust have been appropriately checked. - 11.5.
-Trainee Teachers will be checked either by the Trust or by the training provider, from whom written confirmation will be obtained. - 11.6.
-Each School maintains a single central record of recruitment checks undertaken. - Volunteers (including Governors) will undergo checks commensurate with their work in the Trust, their contact with pupils and the supervision provided to them.
-Under no circumstances will a volunteer who has not been appropriately checked be left with children unsupervised. - Contractors working on site will have their identity checked and requests DBS checks where required by statutory guidance.
+All school staff involved in early years' settings and/or before or after school care for children under eight years old are made aware of the disqualification and disqualification by association legislation and their obligations to disclose relevant information to the School.
+Annual disclosures will be signed by all staff.

+- 11.4.
+The School obtains written confirmation from supply agencies or third-party organisations that agency staff or other individuals who may work in the School have been appropriately checked. - 11.5.
+Trainee Teachers will be checked either by the School or by the training provider, from whom written confirmation will be obtained. - 11.6.
+The School maintains a single central record of recruitment checks undertaken. - Volunteers (including Governors) will undergo checks commensurate with their work in the School, their contact with pupils and the supervision provided to them.
+Under no circumstances will a volunteer who has not been appropriately checked be left with children unsupervised. - Academies will carry out Section 128 checks on trust members and trustees, governors who sit on committees or local governing bodies with delegated responsibilities and staff engaged in management positions. - Contractors working on site will have their identity checked and requests DBS checks where required by statutory guidance.
 Contractors who have not undergone checks will not be allowed to work unsupervised during the school day.